grafana/k6-docs/contributors-guide/README.md

 ## Deploy

-GitHub actions build preview builds of the site in multiple stages:
+GitHub actions build previews of the site in multiple stages:

 1. Each PR to main gets a build preview at `https://mdr-ci.staging.k6.io/docs/refs/pull/<PR-NUMBER>/merge`.
 With every commit to the PR branch, the preview updates.
 1. The main branch deploys to `staging.k6.io`